harvard-edtech/caccl-deploy/README.md

 - `-a`/`--app` (required) - the name of the app
 - `-f`/`--flat` - show the flattened version of the configuration data.
-- `--no-resolve-secrets` - by default the output will include the actual, dereferenced values of app environment variables stored in SecretsManager.
+- `--keep-secret-arns` - by default the output will include the actual, dereferenced values of app environment variables stored in SecretsManager.
 Use this option to see the ARNs of the SecretsManger entries instead.

 ---